MicrosoftDocs/appcenter-docs/docs/sdk/distribute/xamarin.md

 ```

 > [!NOTE]
 > The default value is `UpdateTrack.Public`.
 This property can only be updated before the `AppCenter.Start` method call.
-Changes to the update track aren't persisted when the application process restarts, and so if the property is not always updated before the `AppCenter.Start` call, it will be public, by default.
+Changes to the update track aren't persisted when the application process restarts, and so if the property isn't always updated before the `AppCenter.Start` call, it will be public, by default.

 After this call, a browser window will open up to authenticate the user.
 All the subsequent update checks will get the latest release on the private track.
-The update track is not persisted in the SDK across app launches.
+The update track isn't persisted in the SDK across app launches.

 If a user is on the **private track**, it means that after the successful authentication, they will get the latest release from any private distribution groups they are a member of.
 If a user is on the **public track**, it means that they will get the latest release from any public distribution group.